LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_02.md

 ## Learning Objectives

-* Discuss how to navigate the GCP environment with GCP console
+* Discuss how to navigate the GCP environment with GCP console.
-* Explain the purpose and purpose of creating GCP projects
+* Explain the purpose and purpose of creating GCP projects.
-* Explain how billing works in GCP
+* Explain how billing works in GCP.
-* Detail how to install and setup the Cloud Software Development Kit (Cloud SDK)
+* Detail how to install and setup the Cloud Software Development Kit (Cloud SDK).
-* Describe the different use cases for using Cloud Shell and Cloud Shell Code Editor
+* Describe the different use cases for using Cloud Shell and Cloud Shell Code Editor.
-* Describe how APIs work and how to test Google APIs using Google APIs Explorer
+* Describe how APIs work and how to test Google APIs using Google APIs Explorer.
-* Discuss how to manage services running on GCP directly from a mobile device
+* Discuss how to manage services running on GCP directly from a mobile device.

 Link to this section can be found [here](https://youtu.be/7UhUlYR80Yw).